Patience (Peter Hammill album)

 Patience is the 13th studio album by Peter Hammill.
 It was released in August 1983 on Naive Records, a label founded by Gordian Troeller, the former manager of Hammill's band Van der Graaf Generator.
 It was remastered in 1991 and released on Fie!
 Records.
-It was the second album to feature the collective known as the “K Group” (the first was Enter K) — Hammill, drummer Guy Evans and bassist Nic Potter (Hammill's former colleagues in VdGG), and guitarist John Ellis (of The Vibrators and Peter Gabriel’s band).
+It was the second album to feature the collective known as the K Group (the first was Enter K): Hammill, drummer Guy Evans and bassist Nic Potter (both Hammill's former colleagues in VdGG), and guitarist John Ellis (of The Vibrators and Peter Gabriel's band).

 Patience reached #15 in the UK Indie Chart.